Arnold Clark Cup: Players and coaches laud tournament but attendance worrying for Euros | DW | 24.02.2022

 Though an absorbing final game, which also featured a stunning free kick from Germany's Lina Magull, caught the imagination of the 13,463 watching on at Molineux, home of men's Premier League outfit Wolverhampton Wanderers, it's fair to say that hasn't always been the case.

-There's little doubt these tight contests against similar-caliber opponents, even in a somehwat contrived context such as this, offer something to coaches and players.
+There's little doubt that these tight contests against similar-caliber opponents, even in a somewhat contrived context such as this, offer something to coaches and players.
 Especially compared the kind of blowouts often seen in recent qualifiers.

-Those in charge and with an interest in the growth of the women's game will hope that fewer travel restrictions, warmer weather and significantly more PR and press coverage will encourage more traveling fans come July and create atmospheres similar to that seen when Germany beat England in front of a full house at Wembley in 2019.
+Organizers and people with an interest in the growth of the women's game will hope that fewer travel restrictions, warmer weather, and significantly more PR and press coverage will encourage more traveling fans come July and create atmospheres similar to that seen when Germany beat England in front of a full house at Wembley in 2019.

 With the obvious exception of Canada, every player and coach who has traveled across England in the last week will be hoping their work in recent days will be rewarded with a trip back to the northwest London landmark.
 And a trophy.